-The first half of this course is focused on the art of handto-hand stage combat and disciplining the body.
+The first half of this course is focused on the art of hand-to-hand stage combat and disciplining the body.
 Students learn specific techniques to create a striking reality of violence on stage, with safety being the primary focus.
-The second half of the course introduces students to mime.
-This ancient art not only heightens students' awareness of the body, but gives them an additional avenue for artistic expression.
+The second half of the course introduces students to weapon work and combines both hand-to-hand and weapons for a wordless final performance piece.
 3/30/30